Location: Rosamond Road, Maribyrnong

 Screens: One, later two.

-I have fond memories of nights at the Sunset including a night when fog came in so thick I nearly lost my car and it was parked outside the projection room.
-On another occasion, I was watching a film with my girlfriend in my car and instead of a reel changeover, the picture continued with the sound of the projectors in the background "what have you done ____, stuffed if I know, the *&%$ sound is gone" - the projectionist has selected the microphone button instead of film and every car in the field could hear the goings on until the projectionist and assistance realised the error.
+I have fond memories of nights working as a projectionist at the Sunset including a night when fog came in so thick I nearly lost my car and it was parked outside the projection room.
+On another occasion, I was watching a film with my girlfriend in my car and instead of a reel changeover, the picture continued with the sound of the projectors in the background and voices saying “what have you done ____, stuffed if I know, the *&%$ sound is gone” – the projectionist had selected the microphone button instead of film and every car in the field could hear the goings on in the bio box until the projectionist and assistance realised the error.
 Maribrynong had another claim to fame, as a Melbourne tram line ran almost under the screen.

-Hoyts opened the Highpoint multiplex across the road in 1989 and the two sites traded successfully together.
-It was only a mater of time before the land grab cash became too good, today a homemaker centre (you know 2nd rate pine furniture, fake wood wall units and 12 months interest free stereos) occupys the site.
+Hoyts opened the Highpoint 10 screen multiplex across the road in 1989 and the two sites traded successfully together.
+It was only a mater of time before the land grab cash became too good, today a homemaker centre occupies the site.